 Making My Granny’s Soup

-I simmer for at least 4 hours.
-If it’s the chicken version I then tear off all the chicken and remove bones.
-If you have fussy eaters I puree the soup with my hand blender.
-If not serve as is and garnish with pumpkin seeds, garlic, ginger, sauerkraut and cayenne pepper – delicious!
+Simmer the ingredients for at least 4 hours.
+If it’s the chicken version, I tear off all the chicken and remove the bones.
+I puree the soup with my hand blender if you have fussy eaters.
+If not, serve as is and garnish with pumpkin seeds, garlic, ginger, sauerkraut and cayenne pepper – delicious!